CT 12

 Route 12/117 freeway proposal

-In the early 1970s the state studied the Route 12 and Route 117 corridor south of Norwich for a possible freeway.
+From 1967 into the early 1970s, the state and the Southeastern Connecticut Regional Planning Agency (SCRPA) studied the Route 12 and Route 117 corridor south of Norwich for a possible freeway.
 One of the main difficulties was finding a place to connect this highway to I-95 without getting tangled in other nearby interchanges.
 No freeway was built.

 Beautification and revitalization